• Skip to primary navigation

 How to Cook Grilled Flank Steak

-1. Season the flank steak lightly with salt and pepper on both sides.
+1. Season the steak with salt on both sides.

 Rest and Slice